 Bala Vihar is a weekly gathering of children (Preschool to Grade 12/Ages 0 to Ages 18) under the supervision of trained teachers.
 The aim of Bala Vihar is to help children bloom, grow, and inculcate values through fun-filled activities.
 Bala Vihar enhances the overall development of the personality of a child at all levels – physical, emotional, intellectual, and spiritual.

-At Chinmaya Somnath, we offer 2 in-person sessions and 1 Online session via Zoom.
+At Chinmaya Somnath, we offer 3 in-person sessions and one on-line session across CMWRC via Zoom.

-First Friday In-person Session: September 16th at 6:45 PM
+Friday in-person session: starts September 8th at 6:45 PM

-First Sunday In-person Session: September 18th at 9:15 AM
+Sunday morning in-person session: starts September 10th at 9:15 AM

 Children are a major focus at Chinmaya Somnath.
 The goal of Bala Vihar is to “wake up the sleeping giant” in our children and inspire them to reach their maximum potential by imparting a value-based education through a specially designed age-appropriate curriculum.